PRP Q & A

 What does PRP therapy involve?

-When you’re ready for your PRP therapy, your provider at AABP Integrative Pain Care extracts some blood from your arm.
+When you’re ready for your PRP therapy, your provider at AABP Integrative Pain Care and Wellness extracts some blood from your arm.
 They put the blood in a centrifuge, which spins very fast, separating the platelets and plasma (liquid) from the other components of your blood.

 Next, your provider injects the concentrated platelets into the damaged area.
 They use ultrasound guidance to view the needle and ensure optimal accuracy.